Sunday, November 30, 2025

 During that era our remedial math and English teachers reached full professor in 11 or 12 years, while I took 20.
 It was not a level playing field.
 Why?

 How can you compare teaching Data Structures, Programming Logic II, Calculus III, Linear Algebra and Calculus I to teaching 3 sections of Arithmetic and 2 sections or Precalc?
 You can't because remedial arithmetic consisted of sitting in the front while students worked through their books and occasionally took a test, which was graded in class using a right-or-wrong answer key.
-The remedial teachers had lots of time to burn, and could serve on multiple committees, and do all the political lobbying required to climb the ladder, and still be out the door by 3, and not taking any work home with them.
+The remedial teachers had lots of time to burn.
+One at ECC had so much time to burn that he worked for various publishers while his remedial students did their work.
+Remedial teachers could serve on multiple committees, and do all the political lobbying required to climb the ladder, and still be out the door by 3, and not taking any work home with them.

 I stepped down from teaching Computer Science.
 I might have continued but the math department had hired me to take over all the advanced courses as senior members retired, which I did, and doing that along with comp. sci. was exhausting, especially when management was largely disinterested of what I was doing.

 Other significant figures in computer science were John Baldwin, Bart Nigro and Mark Constantino.
 The story I was told about Bart Nigro was he was brilliant, but was chased away by a heavy-handed dean who foisted a banking computer upon us, and a few other colleges across New York.
-Art told me plenty of stories about that dean.
+That banking computer did not even have a FORTRAN compiler, which was needed for teaching a few classes at NCCC.
+Art told me plenty of stories about that dean, who pretended to have knowledge that superseded anyone on the faculty.

 In 38.5 years of teaching at NCCC I can't think of a single administrator who was well versed in the hard sciences.
 By hard sciences, I mean math, physics, chemistry or engineering science.
 That was definitely true with academic affairs.
 There was a benefit to this.
 No one seemed to know what I was doing, and I managed to stay out of harm's way for 38.5 years.
+Art told me when to duck, and what not to step in.
 I had a good mentor in Art Hadley.